 With internship season around the corner…

 Anxiety levels over acquiring a summer job are high.
-Since I’m often asked about how I landed my internship positions during college, I thought I’d make my methodology generally available.
+Since I’m often asked about how I landed my internship positions during college, I thought I’d provide some thoughts for those currently in the recruiting process.
 I’ll give advice for both technical and non-technical students.
 Although, be aware that, as an engineer, I might be a bit biased.